 Double-Outlet Right Ventricle—Child

-Another heart defect called ventricular septal defect (VSD) usually occurs with DORV.
+A heart defect called ventricular septal defect (VSD) usually happens with DORV.
 VSD is a hole in the wall between the right and left ventricle.
-DORV can be categorized into several types depending on the position of the VSD.
+DORV can be categorized based on the position of the VSD.

-Along with these conditions, the pulmonary valve may be narrowed.
-DORV is a serious condition that requires care right away.
+Along with these problems, the pulmonary valve may be narrowed.
+DORV is a serious health problem that needs care right away.

 DORV is present at birth.
-It is not known exactly why the heart does not develop normally.
+It is not known exactly why the heart does not form the right way.

 Risk Factors TOP

-For many heart defects, the risk factors are unclear.
-Some risk factors for DORV may include:
+For many heart defects, the risk factors are not clear.
+Some factors for DORV may be:

-Symptoms may vary depending on where the VSD is located.
-Symptoms may include:
+Symptoms may vary based on where the VSD is.
+Your child may have:

-You will be asked about your child’s symptoms and medical history.
+You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
-During the exam, the doctor may also detect a heart murmur.
+During the exam, the doctor may also find aheart murmur.

-Surgery can be done to correct DORV.
-The goal of surgery is to connect the aorta to the left ventricle.
+Surgery can be done to fix DORV.
+The goal is to connect the aorta to the left ventricle.
 Surgery can range in complexity.
-The doctor may insert a shunt or create a new tunnel to connect the left ventricle to the aorta through the VSD.
+The doctor may insert a shunt or make a new tunnel to connect the left ventricle to the aorta through the VSD.
 Pulmonary artery banding may be used to limit blood flow to the lungs.
-Depending on other abnormalities, a more complex surgery may be needed to change the position of the large arteries and reconnect other vessels.
+If there are other defects, a more complex surgery may be needed to change the position of the large arteries and reconnect other vessels.

 Your child will have regular exams from a heart specialist.
-In some cases, your child may need antibiotics prior to some medical or dental procedures.
+In some cases, your child may need antibiotics before some medical or dental procedures.
 This is to prevent an infection in the heart.